Iraq poised to deploy Iran-backed Shi'ite militia in offensive in West

 So far, however, the government has avoided deploying the militia in the Euphrates River valley province of Anbar west of the capital, a vast Sunni tribal homeland that strides the main routes to Jordan and Syria.
 Baghdad considers Anbar the next target in its campaign to retake territory from the militants.

-But with the army advance having faltered, officials are now speaking openly about dispatching the militia, organized under the umbrella of "Hashid Shaabi" - "Popular Mobilisation".
+But with the army advance having faltered, officials are now speaking openly about dispatching the militia, organised under the umbrella of "Hashid Shaabi" - "Popular Mobilisation".

 This could alarm the United States, which is supporting the Iraqi government from the air against Islamic State fighters but is wary of Baghdad's alliance with Shi'ite militiamen who openly receive arms, funds and strategic direction from Iran.